gazebosim/docs/harmonic/ros2_overview.md

 `use_composition`.
 When that parameter is set to `True`, the associated ROS node will be included within a ROS container.
 When this happens all the nodes live within the same process and can leverage intraprocess communication.

+You can learn more about ROS composition in [this tutorial](https://docs.ros.org/en/galactic/Tutorials/Intermediate/Composition.html).